mem48/geocompr/main.md

 ## Introduction

 Attribute data is non-geographic information associated with geographical data.
-In the context of simple features, introduced in the previous chapter, this means a tabular data joined onto the `geometry` variables of `sf` objects.
+In the context of simple features, introduced in the previous chapter, this means a data frame with one row for each of the geographic features stored in the `geom` variables of `sf` objects.
 This structure enables multiple columns to represent a range of attributes for thousands of features (one row per feature).

-There is a strong overlap between geographical and non-geographical operations: non-spatial subset, aggregate and join operations each have their geographical equivalents.
+There is a strong overlap between geographical and non-geographical operations: non-spatial subset, aggregate and join each have their geographical equivalents.
-For this reason this chapter provides the foundation for next (chapter \@ref(spatial-data-operations)).
+This chapter therefore provides the foundation for next (chapter \@ref(spatial-data-operations)) in terms of structure and input data.
-The two chapters share the same structure and input data; it is recommended that they are read together.
+The non-spatial versions of these methods are widely used and (using functions such as `filter()` and `[`) cross-transferable to the trickier tasks of spatial data operations.

-The non-spatial versions of these methods are common and easy to understand with R, so they are covered first.
+Simple features are represented with class `sf`, defined in the **sf** package.
-The methods are largely cross-transferable to the trickier tasks of spatial data operations, so pay attention!
+This is shown in the result of the function `class()` applied to the `world` object:

-Simple features are represented as objects, such as `world`, with class `sf` in the **sf** package:
+Thus the object behaves in the same way as a `data.frame`, but it contains a special column called `geom`.

 ```r